pkarsy/NonVolatile/README.md

 In global section:
 ```
 #include <eepromVar.h>
+// All these variables are not initialized with zero but they get
+// whatever value is in EEPROM
 eepromVar<int> counter(0); // Uses EEPROM location 0-1 (2 bytes)
 eepromVar<bool> greenLed(4) // Uses EEPROM location 4 (1 byte)
 eepromVar<byte> triesNumber(8) // Uses EEPROM location 8 (1 byte)